Quick answer

 What nutrients does Salmon provide for babies?

-Salmon provides nutrients like calcium, protein that support babies' growth and development.
+Salmon provides nutrients like protein that support babies' growth and development.

 How long can I store Salmon for babies?